harveyzoka/crypto-price-alert-bot/README.md

 1. Add the bot to the group → send `/start` in the group.
 2. (If you enabled `ALLOWED_CHAT_IDS`) run `/id` in the group and add the **negative** group ID (`-100…`) to `.env`.
-3. Create alerts in the group: `/add BTCUSDT >= 60000`.
+3. Create alerts in the group: `/add binance:BTCUSDT >= 60000`.
 All members see the bursts.

 ---